mmone/marlintool/README.md

 	Build and upload Marlin.
 If you are running octopi on you Raspberry you need to disconnect it before uploading otherwise the serial port is blocked.

-### -b --backupConfig [file]
+### -b --backupConfig [name]

-	Backup the Marlin configuration to the given file.
+	Backup the Marlin configuration to the named backup.

-### -r --restoreConfig [file]
+### -r --restoreConfig [name]

-	Put the given configuration into the Marlin directory.
-Rename to Configuration.h implicitly.
+	Restore the given configuration into the Marlin directory.

 ### -c --clean